Jarmos-san/NYCAirbnbOpenData/README.md

 ## License

 Feel free to download the Notebook and make changes to it as deemed necessary.
+For more information please refer to the [LICENSE](https://github.com/Jarmos-san/NYCAirbnbOpenData/blob/master/LICENSE) file.